Frequently Asked Questions

 No, assuming you have no irregularities in your ears and sinuses.
 The discomfort is the normal effect of water pressure pressing in on your ears.
 Fortunately, our bodies are designed to adjust for pressure changes in our ears – you just need to learn how.
 If you have no difficulties adjusting to air pressure during flying, you’ll probably experience no problem learning to adjust to water pressure while diving.

-That’s not likely because you have a gauge that tells you how much air you have at all times.
+That’s not likely because you have a gauge that tells you how much air you have at all times, and you are trained to maintain a safe reserve.
 As long as you are attentive to your gauges, you can return to the surface with a safety reserve remaining.
 But to answer the question, if you run out of air, your dive buddy has a spare mouthpiece that allows you to share a single air supply while swimming to the surface.
 You learn all of the logistics of preventing and managing these situations in your PADI Open Water Dive Course with Jetty Dive Centre.

 Generally, people find the “weightlessness” of scuba diving to be quite freeing.
 Many of our scuba masks are available in translucent models, which you may prefer if a mask makes you feel closed in.
 During your scuba diving training with Jetty Dive Centre, your instructor gives you plenty of time and coaching to become comfortable with each stage of learning.
 Your scuba instructor works with you at your own pace to ensure you master each skill necessary to become a capable scuba diver who dives regularly.
 We also keep our classes small so that we can give you more time to get comfortable with the amazing world of diving.